What is Forensic Psychology?

 What Can I Do with a Masters in Forensic Psychology?

 The masters in forensic psychology is a very versatile degree.
-Many people who get their masters degrees in this field go on to pursue Ph.D. degrees.
+Many people who get their masters degrees in this field go on to pursue Ph.D. in forensic psychology.
 A Ph.D. is required for licensure as a forensic psychologist.
 However, not all graduates of forensic psychology masters programs go on to doctoral programs.
 Some go straight into the workforce, where they work as probation officers, victim advocates, or consultants for police or government agencies.
 Many people who have graduated from forensic psychology masters programs also work in-house at various government agencies, including the FBI.

 The Requirements of Forensic Psychology Masters Programs

 Forensic psychology masters programs vary widely in their application requirements.
 However, they all require that students have a bachelor’s degree.
 Some forensic psychology masters programs require students to have a bachelor’s degree in psychology.
 Other programs only require that a student have successfully completed several undergraduate psychology courses.
 The GPA requirements for entrance to forensic psychology masters programs range from a minimum 2.5 GPA to a minimum 3.5 GPA.

 Once in the program, students will start taking courses in both criminal justice and psychology.
 Their program will also include crossover courses that connect these two topics.
 Forensic psychology master’s programs usually include at least one internship, which is also called a “practicum.”
 Many programs also require students to complete an in-depth research project, called a “thesis.”
 Forensic psychology masters programs usually last about two years.